Jeimer Candelario Player Props: Nationals vs. Giants

-On Friday, Jeimer Candelario (.568 slugging percentage in past 10 games, including four home runs) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Alex Wood.
+On Saturday, Jeimer Candelario (batting .189 in his past 10 games) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 7:05 PM ET.

-In his most recent game, he hit a home run while going 1-for-5 against the Cubs.
+In his most recent game he had a hitless performance (0-for-3) against the Giants.

 Jeimer Candelario Game Info & Props vs. the Giants